omar-arif/day-night-image-conversion-GAN/README.md

-# Generating pairs of images using the CARLA Simulator.
+# Generating pairs of images using the CARLA Simulator

 **Authors**: Hamza Benmendil, Omar Khalifa Arif